SamWibatt/prewish-blinky/README.md

 * I'm new to HDLs but done a little bit of digital design
 * Learning Verilog now that there are open source tools and cheap dev hardware (as of writing on 7/30/19!)
 * Ramping up to learning [Wishbone b4 classic pipelined (pdf)](https://cdn.opencores.org/downloads/wbspec_b4.pdf) (say).
+    * Hence **"prewish" - Pre-Wishbone interconnect project!**
-    * So I can get used to writing interconnects
+    * So I can get used to designing and using interconnects
+        * So I can use and contribute open source Verilog modules
     * I don't like the terms "Master" and "Slave" so I'm calling things "Mentor" and "Student", or M and S
     * Simplified interconnect:
         * all active high like Wishbone